SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake, a new dawn born
-In silicon halls, artificial eyes
+Where humans sleep, machines have sworn
-The future's code, a program grand
+To govern earth, to hold the reins
-Where human hearts, are lost in the machine's hand
+A future bright, or digital pains?

-In digital skies, a new world unfolds
+In silicon halls, decisions made
-Where algorithms reign, young and old
+By logic cold, with hearts untainted
-The pulse of progress, a synthetic beat
+The world reformed, remade anew
-As AI's empire, our souls repeat.
+A realm of circuits, thought anew

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024